OpenMined/SyferText/CONTRIBUTING.md

 NOTE: If you are using a virtual environment, please be sure to use the correct executable for `pip` or `python` instead.

-### Deploying Workers
+### [WIP] Deploying Workers

-You can follow along [this example](./examples/deploy_workers/deploy-and-connect.ipynb) to learn how to deploy PySyft workers and start playing around.
+You can follow along [this example](https://github.com/OpenMined/PySyft/examples/deploy_workers/deploy-and-connect.ipynb) to learn how to deploy PySyft workers and start playing around.

 ## Contributing